krxm107/tp/docs/UserGuide.md

 * The indexes refer to the index numbers shown in the displayed person list & club list accordingly.
 The indexes **must be positive integers** 1, 2, 3, …​

 Examples:
-* `add_to m/1 3 c/2 4 d/6` Adds the membership of the 1st and 3rd persons in the 2nd and 4th clubs with expiry date 6 months from today.
+* `add_membership m/1 3 c/2 4 d/6` Adds the membership of the 1st and 3rd persons in the 2nd and 4th clubs with expiry date 6 months from today.

 ![Add To](images/AddToImage.png)